 When I first started working at a big company, I remember that making decisions regarding my next step was always exhausting.
-At that point I didn't realize why it was so exhausting, but today, after a lot of introspection and time spent with myself, I can tell you why.
+At that point I didn't realise why it was so exhausting, but today, after a lot of introspection and time spent with myself, I can tell you why.

-I point this out because I want to make sure that you understand that I don't think that there is such thing as a small or meaningless decision, if this decision in consuming your energy.
+I point this out because I want to make sure that you understand that I don't think that there is such a thing as a small or meaningless decision, if this decision in consuming your entire energy.